 Mathew J. Muratore

-Matt Muratore has served as the State Representative for the First Plymouth District, is in his fourth term in the Massachusetts House of Representatives.
+Mathew Muratore, State Representative for the First Plymouth District, is in his fourth term in the Massachusetts House of Representatives.
 He was first elected to the House in November 2014.
-He was a Plymouth Selectman from May 2010-January 2015 and served as Chairman of the Board of Selectmen from 2012-2014.
+He was a Plymouth Selectman from May 2010-January 2015 and served as Chairman of the Board from 2012-2014.
 The First Plymouth District comprises Precincts 2-8, 10, 12, 14 & 15 in Plymouth.